jxnl/blog/docs/writing/posts/rag.md

     I'm building a RAG Course right now, if you're interested in the course please fill out this [form](https://q7gjsgfstrp.typeform.com/ragcourse)

-With the advent of large language models (LLM), retrival augmented generation (RAG) has become a hot topic.
+With the advent of large language models (LLM), retrieval augmented generation (RAG) has become a hot topic.
 However throught the past year of [helping startups](https://jxnl.co) integrate LLMs into their stack I've noticed that the pattern of taking user queries, embedding them, and directly searching a vector store is effectively demoware.

 !!! note "What is RAG?"